twinklehandaa/MachineLearningAlgo/README.md

 ## 2. Simple Linear Regression
 * It models the relationship between a dependent variable and a single independent variable by fitting a linear equation to the observed data.

+## 3. Multiple Linear Regression
+* It is used to predict a continuous target variable based on the linear relationship between it and two or more predictor variables.

-## 3. Logistic Regression
+## 4. Logistic Regression
-* used for binary classification tasks, i.e., it's used when you want to predict the probability of a data point belonging to one of two categories.
+* It is used for binary classification tasks, i.e., it's used when you want to predict the probability of a data point belonging to one of two categories.

-## 4. Decision Tree
+## 5. Decision Tree
-* used for both classification and regression tasks, it recursively splits data based on features to create a tree-like structure that predicts outcomes based on decision rules.
+* It is used for both classification and regression tasks, it recursively splits data based on features to create a tree-like structure that predicts outcomes based on decision rules.